SmartPOSSamples/LocTesterDemo/README.md

 # LocTesterDemo
-Demo which can receive out/in of range broadcast, in TMS, when configure the geo fence,
+Demo which can receive out/in of range broadcast, in TMS, when configure the geo fence